 Home » FAQs » Working Together

-We have worked probate cases and matters for some time.
-We have spent a lot of time learning the rules, how to move cases forward, etc. But for many of our clients, this is often the first time they have had to deal with the probate process.
-For some clients, it is even the first time they have had to hire an attorney or work with the courts.
+We have years of experience working on probate cases and have spent a lot of time learning the rules, moving cases forward, and helping families receive the closure they need.
+But for many of our clients, this is often the first time they have had to deal with the probate process.
+For some clients, it is also the first time they have had to hire an attorney or work with the courts.

-Whether this is your first probate or legal matter or if you have done this before and are a professional, we are committed to working together with our clients through the entire probate process.
+Whether this is your first probate matter, your first legal matter, or if you have done this before, we are committed to working together with our clients through the entire probate process.

 Here are a few things that you may not have asked, were wondering about, or were too shy to ask: